top of page

 on Sony E-Mount

-But what is separation all about?
+But what exactly is lens separation?

 03.jpg